Healthy Pumpkin Bread Recipe

 Servings: makes 2 loaves, about 10 servings each

-About this Healthy Pumpkin Bread
+The Best Healthy Pumpkin Bread

 I’ll run through the basics of the recipe here to get you started and I’ll include some helpful tips.
-Look for the recipe card near the end of the post for complete instructions, measurements, and nutrition information.

 - Greek Yogurt: Look for unflavored (unsweetened) plain Greek yogurt.
-Greek yogurt adds protein to the bread and gives it good texture, taking the place of added oil.
+Greek yogurt adds protein to the bread and gives it a good texture, taking the place of added oil.

-- Eggs: Three eggs help bind the bread together and give it a rich texture.
+- Milk and Eggs: Any type of milk can be used, and three eggs help bind the bread together and give it a rich texture.

-- Whole Wheat Flour & All Purpose Flour: I like to use a combination of both flours for quick breads.
+- Flour: I use a combination of whole wheat flour and all-purpose flour when making quick bread.
 Whole wheat flour adds nutrition and fiber.

 - Baking Soda, Baking Powder, Salt: This trio leavens the bread (makes it rise) and seasons it.
 Without salt, the bread would taste flat.

 - Pumpkin Pie Spice: This spice blend makes your bread taste like pumpkin pie.
-I use my homemade pumpkin pie spice, a blend which contains cinnamon, freshly grated nutmeg, ginger, allspice, and cloves.
+I use my homemade pumpkin pie spice, a blend that contains cinnamon, freshly grated nutmeg, ginger, allspice, and cloves.
 You can also buy pre-made pumpkin pie spice blends, or make your own blend.

 - Pure Vanilla Extract: A baker’s best friend, vanilla is added to many baked goods.

-How To Make Healthy Pumpkin Bread
+How To Make This Pumpkin Bread Recipe

-Let’s get started!
 Turn your oven on to preheat, and grease two large loaf pans.
 A light misting of nonstick cooking spray is fine.

+Bake.
 Divide the batter evenly between the two pans, smoothing the tops out a bit.
+If desired, sprinkle with pepitas (shelled pumpkin seeds) for a fun garnish.
+Bake the bread until the tops are lightly golden brown and firm.

 Poke a toothpick near the center of the bread.
 Remove the toothpick and take a look at it.
 If there’s batter sticking to the toothpick, the bread needs more time in the oven.
 If the toothpick comes out clean or with a few crumbs attached, the bread is fully baked.